Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 as the dependent variable in a binary logistic regression analysis.
 It then displays the results.
-It also calculates the odds ratio, various pseudo R-squared measures, confidence intervals for the coefficients, and Hosemer-Lemeshow goodness of fit test.
+It also calculates the odds ratio, various pseudo R-squared measures, confidence intervals for the coefficients, and Hosmer-Lemeshow goodness of fit test.

 ``` r